ginnocen/ALICETreeCreator/ProcessOutputTTreeMVA/README.md

 ```
 ssh -X lxplus7.cern.ch
 screen    #A empty terminal will pop up
-#Do everything till the DownloadSkimMerge.sh is running
+#Do everything till the DownloadSkimMerge.sh script is running
 ```
 When the script is running, you can detach from it by pressing **Ctrl-a d**.
 You will find yourself back in the previous terminal.
 Before quiting, there is some information you should remember:
 ```